Hard truth: tracking time for your work every day is not that is. In fact, time tracking kind of… sucks.

 Now in detail: time tracking and the problem it solves from businesses.
 Read the details below!

 Guilty as charged!
-One of the mistakes I used to make was forgetting to track my time, then frantically rush to it at the end of the month.
+One of the mistakes I used to make was forgetting to track my time, then frantically rushing to it at the end of the month.

-For as much as possible, track time on a daily basis.
+Solution: For as much as possible, track time on a daily basis.
 It should become a daily habit just like checking emails.
-Working with active timers helps with that, as you start tracking time while you work on a task and the pause it when you’re done.
+Working with active timers helps with that, as you start tracking time while you work on a task and then pause it when you’re done.

 Spreadsheets are useful and versatile, but they’re not that good for time tracking.
 They’re hard to fill, harder to read if you need to go back and check the time you already tracked, and they can be very cumbersome when filled with too many data.